ibm-cloud-docs/EventStreams/messagehub116.md

 </pre>
 {:codeblock}

-Replace GROUP with the group name you want to retrieve details for.
+Replace GROUP in the example with the group name that you want to retrieve details for.

-## Topics tool
+## Topics
 {: #topics_tool }

 You cannot use the Kafka topics tool `kafka-topics` with {{site.data.keyword.messagehub}} because the tool requires access to ZooKeeper.

-However, you can administer topics using the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console or the REST API.
+However, you can administer topics using the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console or using the REST API.

-## Kafka Streams Reset tool
+## Kafka Streams Reset
+{: #kafka_streams_reset }

-You can use this tool can be used with {{site.data.keyboard.messagehub}} to reset the processing state of a Kafka Streams application so you can reprocess its input from scratch.
-Before running this tool ensure that your Streams application is fully stopped.
+You can use this tool with {{site.data.keyboard.messagehub}} to reset the processing state of a Kafka Streams application, so you can reprocess its input from scratch.
+Before you run this tool, ensure that your Streams application is fully stopped.

 <pre>
 <code>